Glen Cove, New York: 19th century

-20th Century
+20th and 21st centuries

+Glen Cove Hospital, by Northwell Health, is a comprehensive medical center.

 In 1909, financier J.P.
 Morgan, Jr. purchased East Island, off the coast of Glen Cove.
 He built a 41-room mansion with 14-foot ceilings, 16 baths and 18 marble fireplaces.
 On the morning of July 3, 1915, while Morgan and his wife were having breakfast with the British Ambassador Sir Cecil Spring Rice, a gunman entered the mansion and shot Morgan twice.
 The gunman was a former Harvard instructor, Erich Muenter, who in 1906 poisoned his wife and assumed a new identity and taught at Cornell under the name "Frank Holt."
 The gunman was arraigned at the Town of Oyster Bar Courthouse, which today is the home of the North Shore Historical Museum.

 On January 1, 1918, Glen Cove became an independent city, separating from the Town of Oyster Bay, after 250 years.
 The incorporation was driven by a desire for its tax revenues to be used locally, rather than distributed throughout Oyster Bay.
 Glen Cove, at the time, was an especially wealthy part of the town, but the town's provisions for Glen Cove's police service and roads were seen as "inadequate", given the amount of taxes levied.
 It was unusual in that Glen Cove was incorporated as a city without ever having been an incorporated village.

-By the mid-20th Century, most of the mansions had been converted from single-family use.
+By the mid-20th century, most of the mansions had been converted from single-family use.
 Winfield Hall, the former estate of F.W.
 Woolworth, remains privately owned.

 Altogether, five Pratt families owned a total of about 5000 acre in the area.
 John Teele Pratt's estate (The Manor, designed by Charles A. Platt) is operated as the Glen Cove Mansion Hotel and Conference Center.

 The Braes, the country estate of Herbert L. Pratt, was purchased by the Webb Institute in 1945, and by 1947 housed a college for naval architecture and engineering.

 George DuPont Pratt's estate, Killenworth, was purchased by the Soviet Union in 1951, for both guests and staff of its United Nations (UN) delegation.
 In 1960, while attending UN meetings, Soviet Premier Nikita Khrushchev and Cuban President Fidel Castro stayed at Killenworth.

 Glen Cove's population grew rapidly after World War II.
 Residential developments replaced pastures and farms.
 Many new residents were second- or third-generation children of Eastern and Southern European immigrants from Queens or Brooklyn.
 Many local African Americans were descended from slaves of the colonial period, when colonists had imported enslaved West Africans for domestic and farm labor.
 Still others came to New York City and surrounding areas during the Great Migration, in the first half of the 20th Century.

-Since the late 20th Century, newer Glen Cove residents have been mostly Latin American, East Asian or South Asian.
+Since the late 20th Century, newer Glen Cove residents have been mostly Latin American, East Asian, or South Asian.
 Glen Cove has a Sikh gurdwara.